cshoubiao/cshoubiao.github.io/_pages/about.md

 I am currently a Research Fellow at the College of Computer Science, Inner Mongolia University.
 I received my Ph.D. degree in 2025 from Beijing Institute of Technology, where I was advised by [Prof. Song Yang](https://songyang-cs.github.io/).
 During my Ph.D. studies, I was also a visiting student at National University of Singapore advised by [Prof. Richard T. B. Ma](https://www.comp.nus.edu.sg/~tbma/).
 I obtained my M.Sc. degree in 2021 and my B.Sc. degree in 2018, both from the College of Computer Science, Inner Mongolia University, under the supervision of [Prof. Junxing Zhang](https://ccs.imu.edu.cn/info/1020/1846.htm).

 Research interests: networked systems.
-My research applies state-of-the-art machine learning techniques to drastically improve the performance and reliability of large-scale networked systems.
-My work bridges the gap between software and hardware, aiming to enhance video streaming system performance through innovative algorithm design.
+My research applies state-of-the-art machine learning techniques to significantly improve the performance and reliability of large-scale networked systems.
+In particular, my work bridges software and hardware, aiming to enhance video streaming performance through innovative algorithm design.